“Startups that succeed are those that manage to iterate enough times before running out of resources”

 This means you stand to learn the most when you don’t really know what to expect.
-If the goal is to maximize learning, you have to pick bold outcomes versus chase incremental improvements.
-So rather than changing the color of your call to action button, change the unique value proposition.
+If the goal is to maximize learning, you have to pick bold outcomes versus chasing incremental improvements.
+So, change the unique value proposition rather than changing the color of your call to action button.
 Rather than experimenting with different prices, experiment with different pricing models.

 Rule 2: Focus on Retention

-A startup’s life before Product/Market fit is very different from life after Product/Market fit and so are the key metrics.
-Of the 5 AARRR startup metrics, the only metric that most closely tracks Product/Market Fit is Retention.
-Yes, I rank it above Revenue because it is possible for a customer to buy a subscription, not use it, and simply forget to cancel.
+A startup’s life before Product/Market fit is very different from life after Product/Market fit, and so are the key metrics.
+Of the 5 AARRR startup metrics, Retention is the only metric that most closely tracks Product/Market Fit.
+Yes, I rank it above Revenue because a customer can buy a subscription, not use it, and forget to cancel.
 But it’s hard (if not impossible) to fake retention.

-While getting paid is the first validation, getting customers to keep coming back is the ultimate validation towards building a repeatable and scalable business model.
+While getting paid is the first validation, getting customers to keep coming back is the ultimate validation of building a repeatable and scalable business model.

 Rule 3: Minimize Waste

-I like to start experimenting with Unique Value Proposition statements and signup flows but it’s important to watch out for the point when pivot experiments start looking like optimization experiments.
-Some judgement is required to know when you have “just enough” traffic to support learning.
-You eventually reach a point of diminishing returns which is usually a good sign to stop and focus further downstream.
-While squeezing out additional 10–20% improvements on landing page conversions or a new signup flow might sound like progress, it’s fairly easy to get sucked into the “optimization” trap which is highly addicting and a sure way to burn both time and money.
+I like to start experimenting with Unique Value Proposition statements and signup flows, but it’s important to watch out for the point when pivot experiments start looking like optimization experiments.
+Some judgment is required to know when you have “just enough” traffic to support learning.
+You eventually reach a point of diminishing returns which is usually a good sign of stopping and focusing further downstream.
+While squeezing out additional 10–20% improvements on landing page conversions or a new signup flow might sound like progress, it’s fairly easy to get sucked into the “optimization” trap, which is highly addicting and a sure way to burn both time and money.